Workers' Comp

 Why Columbia Truck Accident Cases Are Different

-Tractor trailer accidents and commercial truck crashes are legally and factually more complex than ordinary car accidents.
-Large commercial trucks operate under strict federal trucking regulations enforced by the Federal Motor Carrier Safety Administration (FMCSA).
-Multiple parties may share liability—the negligent truck driver, the trucking company, the cargo loader, and the truck manufacturer can all bear responsibility for your injuries.
+Truck crashes are legally and factually more complex than ordinary car accidents.
+Large commercial trucks operate under strict FMCSA regulations.
+Multiple parties may share liability — the negligent truck driver, the trucking company, the cargo loader, and the truck manufacturer can all bear responsibility for your injuries.
+Without a Columbia truck accident lawyer who handles these cases regularly, victims often accept far less than their claims are worth.

-Semi-Truck & Tractor Trailer Crashes
+Semi-Truck & Tractor-Trailer Crashes

 Driver Fatigue Accidents

-Distracted Driving
+Distracted & Impaired Driving

 Negligent Hiring & Training

-Overloaded Cargo
+Overloaded & Unsecured Cargo

 Wrongful Death